How does a wing really work?

 An example: if I put a stone on a table, the stone puts a force on the table (the weight of the stone).

-The stone puts at the same time a force on the stone (strange, but true....)
+The table puts at the same time a force on the stone (strange, but true....)

 Back to the wing.
 To obtain lift, the wing has to do something with the air.
 That is action (up-wash).
 The lift is the reaction (down-wash).
-It is important the wing makes an angle with the earth.
+It is important the wing has an angle with the horizontal.
 This is called the angle of attack.

 The wing exercises a force on the air, which was first at rest.
 That force depends on the speed and the mass of the air.
 An aeroplane flies fast to very fast.
 So the wing reflects large quantities of air.
 The lift of a wing is equal to the change in moment of the air it reflects downwards.
 Moment is a product of mass and speed.
 The lift of a wing is equal to: